(An extract from PM Power’s upcoming book Full Stack Leadership)

 An effective leader has emotional intelligence, has integrity, is self-confident, has a vision for the future, is a good communicator, has empathy, is a good manager, is willing to take risks when required, thinks differently, creatively, and innovatively, listens to people and is willing to change when required, is resilient and persistent, and is proactive in times of crisis.

-A true leader has to be a super-person.
+An ideal leader has to be a super-person.
 In Indian mystic thought, there is a concept called Ashta Siddhis or eight superpowers.
 These eight superpowers are Anima (become as small as one wants), Mahima (become as big as one wants), Garima (become as heavy as one wants), Laghima (become as light as one wants), Prapti (ability to get/gain whatever one wants), Prakamya (freedom of will or ability to adapt and survive in any circumstance), Ishitva (lordship over everything), and Vashitva (influence or other minds and other things).
-A full stack leader is a person who has all these superpowers.
+A full stack leader is a person who has all these superpowers to a good extent.

 Anima of waste – The leader should reduce wastes of commission and omission to a minimum